nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Opens your web browser and redirects you to the online User Guide, providing detailed instructions and resources for using the app.
+This command will open your web browser and redirect you to the online User Guide which will provide detailed instructions and resources for you to use the app.

 * :warning: The online User Guide will require a stable internet connection to successfully open.